Get News & Updates Directly To Your Inbox

 In addition to your monthly premium and deductible, copays and coinsurance are the other out-of-pocket amounts you may pay when you get care.

 A copay is a fixed price you usually pay when you get care.

 The amount of the copay can change depending on where you go.
 You may have a $30 copay for a primary care doctor visit.
 A specialist visit may take a $50 copay.
 A trip to the ER could be as much as a $200 copay.
 Take a look at your member ID card.
 It will have a list of your copays for different types of visits.

-If you pay more, it is likely because both a copay and coinsurance are required.
+If you pay more than your copay, it is likely because both a copay and coinsurance are required.

-As always, if you have questions about your coverage before, during or after you use it, call the customer service number on your member ID card to speak with a customer service advocate.
+If you have questions about your coverage before, during or after you use it, check your benefits booklet or log in to your Blue Access for MembersSM (BAMSM) account.
+Or you can call the customer service number on your member ID card to speak with a customer service advocate.